apache/accumulo-website/_posts/blog/2019-09-17-erasure-coding.md

 RS 10-4 with 1MB stripes, and the default triple replication.
 We also varied the number of concurrent Spark executors, performing tests with 16 executors that did not stress the cluster in any area, and with 128 executors which exhausted our network bandwidth allotment of 5 Gbps.
-As can be seen, in the 16 executor environment, we saw greater than a 3X bump in bandwidth using RS 10-4 with 1MB stripes over triple replication.
+As can be seen, in the 16 executor environment, we saw greater than a 3X bump in throughput using RS 10-4 with 1MB stripes over triple replication.
 At saturation, the speed up was still over 2X, which is in line with the results from [EC Myths].
 Also of note, using RS 6-3 with 64KB stripes performed better than the same with 1MB stripes, which is a nice result for Accumulo, as we'll show later.